westonrobot/robotics101/lab_sessions/lab3/lab.md

 10. **Task 2c**{: .label .label-blue}Include a screenshot of the remote main branch's commit history, and the url of your remote repository in your report.

 ## Mini-project
 To put what we have learnt into practice, each team will now attempt a "mini-project" of sorts.
 The end result of this mini-project should be in one shared remote repository (private or public, up to you) on github.
+How the work is split up among the members will be entirely up to each team.

 ### Background overview
 The limo robot is controlled by the limo_base node.
 This node publishes the status of the robot using the "/limo_status" topic and the [limo_base::LimoStatus msg data format](https://github.com/westonrobot/limo_ros/blob/master/limo_base/msg/LimoStatus.msg).
 However, the format only outputs numerical representations of the robot status, meaning that without the correct interpretation, one cannot tell what each number actually means.

 Thankfully, a description of the various values have been included in the materials provided in this lab, [LimoStatus Msg Protocol]({{ site.baseurl }}{% link lab_sessions/lab3/assets/LimoStatus_protocol.xlsx %}).

-**Task 3: Putting what we learnt to practice**{: .label .label-green}
+### **Task 3: Putting what we learnt to practice**{: .label .label-green}

 1. Using the protocol given, make a ROS package (called ***limo_status_translator***) that has 2 types of nodes, details and functions given below:
    1. limo_status_translator_node
       1. Subscribe to the "/limo_status" topic.
       2. Process the message received from the "/limo_status" topic into a "human readable string"
       3. Implement a service ([.srv file]({{ site.baseurl }}{% link lab_sessions/lab3/assets/GetLimoStatus.srv %}) given), that will respond with the correct string depending on what was requested.
+         1. e.g. if get_status = 4, that means the client is requesting for the status_string corresponding to the robot's current motion_mode
    2. limo_status_client_node
       1. Every 1 second, request the different types of strings from limo_status_translator_node and publishes the strings to 5 different topics as string msgs
          1. /limo_status/vehicle_state